JeffRausch/MercurialToGit/README.md

 ## Convert
 ### ConvertAllRepositories.sh
+Make sure there is a "_Logs" directory in C:\Temp\Git
+Make sure all other directories are removed from C:\Temp\Git
+To run: Open Bash terminal (cygwin) and run the following commands:
+ cd /cygdrive/c/Temp
+ .
+ConvertAllRepositories.sh

 This will take all the repositories from the Mercurial folder and create Git repositories in a Git folder
 Removes all existing branches
 Checks out the HEAD to pull all files into the main repository directory